Federal University of Rio de Janeiro: Plant Waves

 Developed by COPPE with Government of Ceará supporting Pecém Wave Power Plant is the first in Latin America and places Brazil in a select group of countries with knowledge to extract electrical energy from sea waves.
 Factory with 100% Brazilian technology, is located 60 km from Fortaleza in the breakwater of the Port of Pecém.
 The project of researchers from COPPE underwater Technology Laboratory is designed in modules which allows the expansion of the capacity of the plant.

 MagLev Cobra

-The Maglev Cobra is a levitation train developed at UFRJ (Federal University of Rio de Janeiro) by Coppe (Alberto Luiz Coimbra Institute of Graduate Studies and Research in Engineering) and the Polytechnic School by LASUP (Superconducting Applications Laboratory).
+The Maglev Cobra is a levitation train developed at the UFRJ (Federal University of Rio de Janeiro) by Coppe (Alberto Luiz Coimbra Institute of Graduate Studies and Research in Engineering) and the Polytechnic School by LASUP (Superconducting Applications Laboratory).
 The Brazilian train, as well as the German maglev floats on the tracks, with only friction with air during their displacement.
 Maglev Cobra based on levitation, moving without friction with the ground by a linear motor primary short.
 The vehicle has been designed towards a revolution in public transportation through high-tech, non-polluting way, energy efficient and affordable to large urban centers.

 The deployment cost of Maglev Cobra is significantly lower than the subway, getting to cost only one-third of this.
 Its operating normal speed will be within a range of 70 to 100 km/h, compatible to the subway and ideal for urban public transport.